AdoNunes/DiscordAlertsTrader/README.md

 **Currently, the package is for parsing signals of the discord server BullTrades.**

-Invite link to Xtrades: https://discord.gg/fMANuG8tR9
+Invite link to BullTrades: https://discord.gg/bulltrades

- ## DiscordChatExporter dependency
+ ## Discord user token
  ______________________________

-It requires discord.py-self.
-Get a user discord token, then change config_example.py to config.py.
+It requires a user discord token, then change config_example.py to config.py.
 There needs to be:

 Discord token to access discord message chats:
 ```